vpvnguyen/task-management/README.md

 #### Server - Node / Express

 - Fast and highly scalable server built upon Node.js which is a runtime environment for JavaScript.
-Serves as a ubiquitous language across front to back end development.
+Serves as a ubiquitous language from front to back end development.

 #### Database - Postgres